-In androgenic alopecia – which is commonly the reason behind male pattern baldness, though not only limited to men, there are specific areas that tend to exhibit thinning of the hair first: specifically frontal and vertex (crown) areas.
-These are the areas with most androgen-receptors – therefore those that react the most to dehydrotestosterone or “DHT” attacking them, ultimately leading to hair follicle miniaturisation and visible baldness.
+In androgenic alopecia (AGA) – commonly the reason behind male pattern baldness, is not only limited to men.
+AGA highlights specific areas that exhibit thinning of the hair first: specifically frontal and vertex (crown) areas.
+These are the areas with most androgen-receptors – therefore those that react the most to dehydrotestosterone (DHT) attacking them, ultimately leading to hair follicle miniaturisation and visible baldness.
 As such, many treatments for baldness attempt to convert vellus hair back to terminal hair by preventing DHT from attacking the hair root.
-Because it is much easier to reverse the hair thinning, while hair follicle produces at least some type of hair, any hair loss treatments are better applied in the early stages when hair thinning is first noticed.
+Because it is much easier to reverse the hair thinning, while hair follicle produces at least some type of hair, hair loss treatments are more efficient in delivering visible results faster, before the hair enters the vellus stage.

-While this is a commonly researched topic amongst balding men, there are plenty of instances of androgenic female pattern hair loss, especially linked to menopause, due to changes in hormonal balance and increase in production of androgens.
+While topic is common amongst balding males, there are plenty of instances of androgenic female pattern hair loss, especially linked to menopause, due to changes in hormonal balance and increase in production of androgens.
 The process of hair follicle going back to vellus hair before completely dying applies to all genders.